oxalorg/weather-demo/README.md

 An alternative would be to use a service like ipinfo or geolocation-db to fetch details from the IP on the server side.
 This would allow us to get rid of the browsers geolocation api (which is a bit inconsistent across browsers, and requires permission) and build the entire page on the server.

+_I have not handled the unhappy path where the user denies the geolocation permission request.
+This can be solved using the Browsers `permissions.query` API but that is not completely supported in iOS/Safari_

 Currently the background shape color is changing randomly, as an extra feature I would like to have custom logic to change the image/color based on the temp.

 Finally I decided to use CSS Modules with SCSS support.
 Unfortunately since this is my first next.js application, I was unaware of the shortcomings.
 This lead to two problems: